 Managerial opportunities for consultants include:

-- clinical lead - lead NHS consultant for the team
+- clinical lead - lead NHS consultant for the department

-- clinical director - lead NHS consultant for the department
+- clinical director - lead NHS consultant for the directorate

 - medical director - lead NHS consultant for the Trust